pgadmin-org/pgadmin4/docs/en_US/code_review.rst

 * Ensure all code follows the pgAdmin :doc:`coding_standards`.

+* Ensure all code has unit test coverage and API/feature test coverage where appropriate.

 * Copyright years must be correct and properly formatted (to make it easy to make bulk updates every year).
 The start date should always be 2013, and the end year the current year, e.g.